ngaskill/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/17-New Android Architecture (v2.0 of Liferay Screens).md

-In the `execute` method we use the commentId, an argument passed through a varargs, to do a request against a Portal API and return an event that stores the json information. `CommentEvent` is a POJO that inherits from `BasicEvent` and has a no-args constructor.
+In the `execute` method we use the commentId, an argument passed through a varargs, to do a request against a Portal API and return an event that stores the JSON information. `CommentEvent` is a POJO that inherits from `BasicEvent` and has a no-args constructor.

 We use the event to notify the screenlet with a listener, with this code: